-Francesco Somaini was born on August 6, 1926 in Lomazzo near Como.
-In 1949 upon completing a law degree at the Università di Pavia, he attended Giacomo Manzù’s courses at the Accademia di Belle Arti di Brera in Milan.
+Francesco Somaini was born on August 6, 1926, in Lomazzo, near Como, Italy.
+In 1949, after completing a law degree at the Università di Pavia, he attended Giacomo Manzù’s courses at the Accademia di Belle Arti di Brera in Milan.
 He debuted in 1948 at the Rassegna di Arti figurative promoted by the Rome Quadriennale, and in 1950 he participated in the Venice Biennale for the first time.
-The iron conglomerate sculptures he completed in the mid-1950s anicipated his affiliation with the Italian Art Informel movement.
+The iron conglomerate sculptures he completed in the mid-1950s anticipated his affiliation with the Italian Art Informel movement.